 Our mission is to lead people into a growing relationship with Jesus Christ by creating a pure technical experience each Sunday.
-The lights, stage crew, props, videos, etc., are all part of the technical experience.
-We feel it is a win for our team if none of those elements detract from our guests’ experience.
+The lights, stage crew, props, videos, and other elements are all part of the technical experience.
+It is a win for our team if none of these detract from our guests’ experience.

 The Virtual Set Model

 The message is the primary portion of our service transmitted between campuses.
 We utilize two different video paths to create a virtual teaching experience for each local audience.
 Along with a standard IMAG video cut, a static center camera shot captures the entire stage.
 When displayed together on multiple screens, the result is perceptually identical to the original environment.
 This virtual set is displayed the same way in every location.

 There are two screens (10.5’ x 18.8’) on either side of the stage that display close-up camera shots and graphics.
 Along with the side screens, there is a single, large format screen (16’ x 28’) mounted center stage that extends from the proscenium ceiling to the floor.
 The image projected here is a simple, static, centered wide shot of the stage that does not move or change composition during the service.
 It displays a comprehensive yet intentional view of what happens on the stage.
 It is composed in a way that portrays the communicator in lifelike proportion—literally walking back and forth and about 6′ tall.
 The combination of all three screens at a viewing campus creates a “virtual” copy of the original, live environment.